ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 ## Git Feature Branch Workflow

-The Git Feature Branch Workflow is one of the simplest and oldest collaborative workflows that is used for small team projects.
-The key idea behind this workflow, which is also common to the Forking Workflow, is that all development (all changes) should take place on a dedicated Git _feature_ branch, not the _main_ (historically referred to as _master_) branch.
+The **Git Feature Branch Workflow** is one of the simplest and oldest collaborative workflows that is used for small team projects.
+The key idea behind this workflow, which is also common to the **Forking Workflow**, is that all development (all changes) should take place on a dedicated Git _feature_ branch, not the _main_ (historically referred to as _master_) branch.
 The motivation behind this is that one or more developers can iterate over a feature branch without disturbing the contents of the main branch.
-Consider using the Git Feature Branch Workflow for GitHub’s most widely used purpose, software development.
+Consider using the **Git Feature Branch Workflow** for GitHub’s most widely used purpose, software development.
 Software modifications are liable to introduce bugs.
 Isolating them to a dedicated branch until they can be fixed ensures that a known, or official, version of the software is always